 How to Prep for the Cyber Job Interview

 During pre-interview screening and the interview itself, employers whittle down their list of job candidates to those with the strongest technical knowledge as well as exceptional management and engagement skills.
-It’s critical to be able to articulate your knowledge and skills with various stakeholders across several interviews.
+It’s critical to be able to articulate you’re knowledge and skills with various stakeholders across several interviews.

 So, much like actors in plays and movies, doing well in a job interview means research, review, and practice.
 Let’s explore tips for preparing for the cybersecurity job interview.